What Does CBD Stand For?

 The CB1 and CB2 receptors are still a very new discovery by modern scientific standards, with knowledge of their existence first appearing in 1990 and 1993, respectively.
 CB1 receptors are located throughout the body, but more so in the brain and spinal cord, while CB2 receptors are found mostly in the nervous system with only a few in the brain.

 A common misconception is that CBD “binds” to cannabinoid receptors in the brain.
-This isn’t accurate, as CBD indirectly affects these receptors (known as CB1 and CB2) by activating others that manage bodily functions such as inflammation, pain, and body temperature.
+This isn’t accurate, as CBD indirectly affects these receptors (known as CB1 and CB2) by activating others that assisting bodily functions.
 It’s interesting to note that THC does bind to CB1 and CB2 receptors, thereby stimulating dopamine release and resulting in the euphoric high it’s known for.

 CBD and THC are remarkably similar, having the same chemical formula but with a different arrangement of atoms.
 This slight variance in structure gives THC it’s psychoactive properties.
-While both THC and CBD have therapeutic effects,CBD’s non-psychoactive nature makes it much more accessible and acceptable as a form of treatment.
+While both THC and CBD have therapeutic effects,CBD’s non-psychoactive nature makes it much more accessible and acceptable..
 Despite this, numerous studies indicate an “entourage effect” whereby THC and CBD, among other cannabinoids, work together to enhance their overall effectiveness.
 This is why whole plant full spectrum oils, which sometimes contain a minuscule amount of THC, tend to be so popular.

 One of the more interesting examples of CBD / THC interactivity is the curbing of the psychoactive effects of THC by CBD as reported by some users.
 While more research is needed in this area, anecdotal evidence suggests that coupling a dose of THC with CBD can mitigate some of the unwanted adverse effects of THC, such as the increase in anxiety often attributed to Sativa strains.